Chair

 Weida Hu

-He received the National Science Fund for Distinguished Young Scholars in 2017, China Youth Science and Technology Award in 2019, National Science Fund for Excellent Young Scholars in 2013, and National Program for Support of Top-notch Young Professionals in 2015.
-He received Highly Cited Researcher (Clarivate) since 2022 and Highly Cited Chinese Researcher (Scopus) since 2020.
-He is also serving as the Editorial Advisory Board Member of Small, the Associate Editor of Infrared Physics & Technology, the Executive Editor of Optical and Quantum Electronics, the chair of Optoelectronic Devices Committee of IEEE Electron Devices Society, the chair of IEEE Shanghai Section NTC Chapter, the Distinguished Lecturers of IEEE Nanotechnology Council, the Co-Chair of Nanofabrication Technical Committee of IEEE Nanotechnology Council, and the Executive Chair of Earth & Space: from Infrared to Terahertz International Conference (ESIT).
+He received the Innovation Research Groups of the National Natural Science Foundation of China in 2025, National Science Fund for Distinguished Young Scholars in 2017, China Youth Science and Technology Award in 2019, National Science Fund for Excellent Young Scholars in 2013, National Program for Support of Top-notch Young Professionals in 2015, and Royal Society-Newton Advanced Fellowship (UK) in 2017.
+He received Highly Cited Researcher (Clarivate) since 2022.
+He is also serving as the Editor-in-Chief of Infrared Physics & Technology, the Editorial Advisory Board Member of Small, the Executive Editor of Optical and Quantum Electronics, the chair of Optoelectronic Devices Committee of IEEE Electron Devices Society, the chair of IEEE Shanghai Section NTC Chapter, the Distinguished Lecturers of IEEE Nanotechnology Council, and the Executive Chair of Earth & Space: from Infrared to Terahertz International Conference (ESIT).

 Vice Chair